When will the core curriculum take effect?

 Is there a minimum grade students must earn to meet foundational learning outcomes?

-Students must pass the course in which the foundational outcome is addressed based on Purdue’s approved grading scale.
+Students must pass the course in which the foundational outcome is addressed based on Purdue’s approved grading scale (including a grade of P).
 Passing the course indicates that the student has satisfactorily met the foundational outcome.

 For students attending another institution before coming to Purdue, will their courses count towards meeting the Core Curriculum requirements?